Floydlang/floyd/docs/floyd_speak.md

 ### to\_pretty\_string()

-Converts its input to a string of json data that is formatted nicely with indentations.
+Converts its input to a string of JSON data that is formatted nicely with indentations.
 It works with any Floyd value.

 #### typeof()

 Return the type of its input value.
-The returned typeid-value is a complete Floyd type and can be stored, compared etc.
+The returned typeid-value is a complete Floyd type and can be stored, compared and so on.

 	typeid typeof(any)